Connector for Takenaka

 MX3D produced a Structural Steel Connector, designed in collaboration with the engineers of Takenaka, one of the largest architecture, engineering, and construction firms in Japan.
 This project shows the progress in the production of highly customized and engineered steel connectors using robotic 3D metal printing, i.e. Wire Arc Additive Manufacturing (WAAM).
 The Steel Connector’s net weight is 40Kg reaching up to 45Kg after its hollow core was filled with approximately 2.5 liters of mortar.
 MX3D has 3D printed this connector using Duplex stainless steel, an alloy renown for its good mechanical properties and excellent corrosion resistance, ideal for structural design.

 The Structural Steel Connector is printed using an advanced version of the MX3D proprietary technology MetalXL.
-For more information about the robotic WAAM solution visit mx3d.com/systems.
+For more information about the robotic WAAM solution visit our systems dedicated page.

 Recent research with destructive and non-destructive testing on a series of printed duplex steel connectors shows strong and consistent performance on mechanical and material properties.
 The successful tests are a crucial step towards certification of the structural connector, which parties intend to use for innovative building projects.